 But why is beetroot thought to improve athletic performance?
 It’s all down to the dietary nitrate content.

 As we’ve already mentioned, beetroot is packed with high levels of dietary nitrates, which are converted into nitric oxide in the body, dilating the blood vessels.
 Aside from lowering blood pressure, this can also increase oxygen capacity, as well as increasing blood flow to the muscle tissues, providing them with more oxygen to improve function during exercise.
 This is especially prevalent in endurance activities, such as running, cycling and swimming.

 If you’re wondering when to take beetroot before exercise, aim to consume a form of it around 2-3 hours before training, as this is thought to maximise the benefits.
 A Raw Turmeric and Beetroot shot is a handy way to ensure you’ve always got a source of beetroot on hand before you train.
 As it’s in liquid form it is thought to be more bioavailable – meaning you’re more likely to reap the benefits!
 Drink up!

-3) Beetroot is Super Nutritious
+3) Beetroot is full of nutrients

 Beetroot is full of a number of different vitamins and minerals, including: